patricoferris/mirage-site/drafts/mirage.md

 ```
 The user can't interact with the implementation, the type `t` for `Bool` remains abstract.
 This is generally desirable as it minimises the chances of other developers misusing or breaking implementations.

 The true power of the module system comes from its composability.
-Functors are what functions are to terms for modules.
-Let's say we wanted to make a list that was always sorted.
-Provided the elements of the list were comparable in some way, we can do this.
+Functors are like functions over modules.
+In the following example we describe modules which are printable i.e. have a type `t` and can print that type. `Animals` is an implementation of printable. `Make` is a functor which takes a `Printable` and extends its functionality to print lists.

 ```ocaml
 module type Printable = sig